charlesneimog/pd4web/README.md

 ## Make your Pull Request

-I am a composer, not a programmer.
+There is three main things in this repository that you can make Pull Requests:

+* *Add externals support in `resources/lib/externals.py`*.
+* Improve the `src/template.c`.
+* Improve the `resources/webpd.py`.

 If you see some way to improve the `resources/template.c` or all the Python inside `resources` please make an Pull Request.

 ## Make your Patch run on Internet